vslatten/radix-example-workshop-1/docs/workshop.md

 Radix support connecting a branch to a specific environment.
 Let's explore this.

-1. Update the radixconfig.yaml file, commit, push and explore what's happening in Radix.
+1. Update the radixconfig.yaml file in ```master```, commit, push and explore what's happening in Radix.
 (Copy the file ./radixconfigs/radixconfig-feature1.yaml to ./radixconfig.yaml.
 Remember to update app name)
 2. Check out the "new" branch (feature1)
 3. Examine code - the new feature  (getting a new env variable from Echo)
+    - Alternatively:
+    - Checkout a new branch
+    - Update the tests for Echo
+    - Run tests - which fails
+    - Add feature to Echo
+    - Run tests - hopefully with success
+    - Build Docker image and verify
+    - Update views for echo.ejs in WWW
+    - Run npm start and verify
+    - Commit changes and push
-4. Do a change, commit, push and explore what's happening in Radix.
+4. (Do a change, commit, push and) explore what's happening in Radix.

 ### 1.1.9.
 Monitoring & Metrics